Samierra1410/INDICPHOTOOCR/README.md

 <hr style="width: 100%; border: 1px solid #000;">

-IndicPhotoOCR is an advanced PhotoOCR toolkit designed for detecting, identifying, and recognizing text across 13 Indian languages, including Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Meitei Odia, Punjabi, Tamil, Telugu, Urdu, and English.
-Built to handle the unique scripts and complex structures of Indian languages, IndicPhotoOCR provides robust detection and recognition capabilities, making it a valuable tool for processing multilingual documents and enhancing document analysis in these diverse scripts.
+IndicPhotoOCR is a scene text recognition toolkit designed for detecting, identifying, and recognizing text across Indian languages, including Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Odia, Punjabi, Tamil, Telugu, and English, with support for Urdu and Meitei in the pipeline.
+It is built to handle the unique scripts and complex structures of Indian languages, offering robust detection and recognition capabilities.

 ![](static/pics/visualizeIndicPhotoOCR.png)
 <hr style="width: 100%; border: 1px solid #000;">